What benefits are available for the care of Veterans and their widows?

 What options are available if my net worth is too high?

 Currently, there are a few options for reducing excess assets, such as transferring them into an irrevocable or family trust, or purchasing a single premium immediate annuity which meets certain criteria established by VA.
-At the present time, there is no look-back penalty period for transferring assets before applying for VA pension benefits.
+Any gifting or transfer of assets by the applicant in the last three years will create a period of ineligibility for benefits.

 What if I am qualified for Medicaid?